 A man who isn’t willing to work from dreary morn till weary eve shouldn’t think about becoming a pitcher.

 From 1891 through 1909, Cy Young was a workhorse, always ranking in the league’s top 10 for innings pitched.
 Over his 21-year career he won 511 games, threw three no-hitters and the first perfect game ever.
-He had a reputation for honesty and was sometimes pressed into service as an umpire.
-He was a member of the first class of players to be inducted into the Baseball Hall of Fame.
+He had such a reputation for honesty he was sometimes pressed into service as an umpire.

 The Cleveland Spiders signed Cy Young in 1890.
 Spiders catcher Chief Zimmer put a piece of beefsteak in his mitt to protect his hand from Young’s fastball.
 At the end of the season, Chicago Colts’ player manager Cap Anson offered Spiders’ manager Gus Schmelz $1,000 for Young’s contract.
 Schmelz replied, “Cap, you can keep your thousand and we’ll keep the rube.”

 In 1899, Young went to the St. Louis Perfectos (now the Cardinals).
 Two years later he went to the Boston Americans (now the Red Sox), where he won nearly 42 percent of the team’s victories and led the American League in wins, strikeouts and ERA.
 The Royal Rooters, Boston’s noisy Irish fan club, adopted him as a favorite.
 In1902, Boston newspapers reported the sixth-grade graduate was coaching the Harvard baseball team before the season started.

 In 1903, Cy Young threw the first pitch in a modern World Series game against the Pittsburgh Pirates.
 He lost that game but won two others and the Americans won the series.